-Actions to be taken by countries Support required from SSATP Validation of recommendations/action plans by Stakeholder Group 7.
-Validation of recommendations/action plans by Stakeholder Group Countries implementing their Approval/adoption of action plan by authorities 8.
-Approval/adoption of action plan by authorities PRTSR recom- 3.
-Sensitization of stakeholders on the action plan 9.
+Actions to be taken by countries Support required from SSATP 1.
+Validation of recommendations/action plans by Stakeholder Group 7.
+Validation of recommendations/action plans by Stakeholder Group Countries imple- 2.
+Approval/adoption of action plan by authorities 8.
+Approval/adoption of action plan by au- thorities menting their PRTSR recom- mendations 3.
+Sensitization of stakeholders on the ac- tion plan 9.
 Sensitization of stakeholders on the action plan mendations 4.
 Integrate recommendations in Poverty Reduction Strategy 10.Integrate recommendations in Poverty Reduction Strategy 5.
 Lobby for implementation of the action plan 11.Lobby for implementation of the action plan 6.
-Steering Group to follow and monitor implementation of recommendations 12.
-Steering Group to follow and monitor implementation of recommendations Countries under- taking the PRTSR process Complete preparatory actions (procurement of facilitator and service provider, undertake stakeholder analysis, brief the stakeholders and plan the workshops, etc) Conduct the strategy review workshops Produce recommendations and action plan Expedite the completion of the preparatory steps Support pre-review meetings to orient stakeholder group members on the review process and their roles in it Expedite the funding of the workshops Countries just starting Establish a well-balanced Steering Group (sectors, gender) Obtain official approval for the process from the relevant authorities (poverty reduction and transport) Establish communication with the SSATP management team and the facilitation support team Provide clear guidance for joining and initiating the process
+Steering Group to follow and monitor implementation of recommendations 12.Steering Group to follow and monitor im- plementation of recommendations Countries under- taking the PRTSR 1.
+Complete preparatory actions (pro- curement of facilitator and service pro- 1.
+Expedite the completion of the preparatory steps process vider, undertake stakeholder analysis, brief the stakeholders and plan the work- shops, etc) Support pre-review meetings to orient stakeholder group members on the review process and their roles in it Conduct the strategy review workshops Produce recommendations and action plan 3.
+Expedite the funding of the workshops Countries just starting 1.
+Establish a well-balanced Steering Group (sectors, gender) 1.
+Provide clear guidance for joining and ini- tiating the process 2.
+Obtain official approval for the process from the relevant authorities (poverty reduction and transport) 3.
+Establish communication with the SSATP management team and the facili- tation support team